Shareef Abdelhaleem

-Muhammad Shareef Abdelhaleem (born 1976) is a database engineer and one of 17 people initially arrested in the 2006 Toronto terrorism arrests.
+Muhammad Shareef Abdelhaleem (born 1976) is an Egyptian database engineer and convicted terrorist, who was one of 17 people initially arrested in the 2006 Toronto terrorism arrests.
 He is alleged to have plotted coordinated bombing attacks against targets in southern Ontario.

 Life

 "I am the last person to be a threat... this whole thing was staged to impress the public, to give them fear."